-v) Financial and Business Management
+V. Financial and Business Management

-- Monthly finance returns to monitor and ensure that the Service is within budget.
-This includes statistics in relation to referral and placement trends in order to monitor the ongoing viability of the Service. - Quarterly reports are made to The Adoption Committee summarising the trends arising from the performance data and practice; planning is then tailored to changing circumstances as required. - Quarterly progress reports are received by the Strategic Governance Board for the Regional Adoption Agency made up of Director of Children's Service across participant authorities to ensure continuing sufficiency of resource, capacity to meet increased or shifting patterns of demand for the services across the functions of adopter recruitment, family finding and adoption support. - An Operational group of Heads of Service for participant local authorities is chaired by the Managing Director for the services meeting throughout the year to review outcome against the service specification for the regional agency, key performance indicators using qualitative and quantitative data analysis and diagnostics to support continuing quality in delivery.
+- a.
+Monthly finance reports, including performance data in relation to placement trends to monitor the financial viability of the Service. - Quarterly reports are made to The Adoption Committee summarising the trends arising from the performance data and practice; planning is then tailored to changing circumstances as required. - c.
+Quarterly progress reports are received by the Strategic Governance Board for the Regional Adoption Agency which is made up of the Directors of Children's Service across participant authorities to ensure continuing sufficiency of resource, capacity to meet increased or shifting patterns of demand for the services across the functions of adopter recruitment, family finding and adoption support. - d.
+An Operational group of Heads of Service for participant local authorities is chaired by the Managing Director for the services meeting throughout the year to review: outcomes against the service specifications for the regional agency, key performance indicators using qualitative and quantitative data analysis and diagnostics to support continuing quality in delivery.